Kirs1/cs506-final-project/README.md

 From the heat map, we can observe that shots on target have a strong positive correlation with the total number of goals.
 In addition, shots, odds of over/under 2.5 goals, away win and draw odds also have a certain correlation with the total number of goals.
 From the heat map, we can observe that shots on target have a strong positive correlation with the total number of goals.
 In addition, shots, odds of over/under, away wins and draws also have a certain correlation with the total number of goals.
 The correlation between features and total goals is crucial for the prediction model.
 The addition of strongly correlated features is a huge improvement for the model.
 This is why we added the two features of shots on target and shots.
 Before adding these two features, the R^2 value of the poisson regression model was only a few percent, but after adding these two features, the R^2 value increased to about 0.25.
 The accuracy of the predictions of the other two models also increased to varying degrees.
 Therefore, if we want to improve the prediction ability of the model, it is essential to add strongly correlated features in the future.

 ## Data modeling and preliminary results.

+The data in the database that has the eleven features we need are actually distributed in 2019-2021, so we use the data from 2019-2020 as the training set of the model and the data from 2021 as the test set of the model.

 We currently use three different models：

-- Ramdom_forest_model: Used to predict the number of goals scored as an integer.
+- Ramdom_forest_model: Used Ramdom_forest to predict the number of goals scored as an integer.

 ![RF Confusion Matrix](picture/Figure_14.png)